CentralFloridaAttorney/yahoostocks/README.md

             _target_column_start=5
         )

-_yahoostocks is not affiliated with the company Yahoo(exclamation) or Tesla_
+_yahoostock is not affiliated with the company Yahoo(exclamation) or Tesla_

 # tsla_stock.price_frame: